 All outpatient surgery is performed under appropriate anesthesia to maximize the comfort of the patient.
-Dr. Reisman is licensed, has had the proper training, and is fully experienced to provide his patients with various options of anesthesia, in order to select the best one for each patient.
+Dr. Reisman and his staff are licensed, have had the proper training, and are fully experienced to provide patients with various options of anesthesia, in order to select the best one for each patient.

 The removal of wisdom teeth is generally performed under a general anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or a local anesthesia.
 These options, as well as the surgical risks that are involved (i.e. sensory nerve damage, sinus complications) will be discussed with you before the procedure is performed.